juxor/afaq/markdown/secH2.md

 because it gained converts from similar social strata as the Bolsheviks seems, on the face of it, a joke.

-As can be seen Howl's attempts to subject anarchism to a _"class analysis"_ simply fails.
+As can be seen, Howl's attempt to subject anarchism to a _"class analysis"_ simply fails.
 He selects the evidence which fits his theory and ignores that which does not.
 However, looking at the very examples he bases his case on shows how nonsensical it is.
 Simply put, anarchist ideas appealed to many